Equality, Equity, and Social Justice for ALL

 Friday, August 29

-Murray KY Pride: Pride kicks off in Murray with bowling at Corvette Lanes (free) and Paint Your Partner at MAG (pre-registration required)
+Murray KY Pride: Pride kicks off in Murray with bowling at Corvette Lanes (free) and Paint Your Partner at MAG (preregistration required: choose the 6 pm session or 8 pm session)

 Saturday, August 30